BHP says focus now is on cost cutting as markets slide

-SYDNEY The world's biggest mining firm BHP Billiton (BHP.AX) said on Wednesday it would focus on cutting costs, three weeks before it is expected to report its first drop in annual profits since the 2008 global financial crisis due to weakening commodity demand.
+SYDNEY BHP Billiton (BHP.AX), the world's biggest mining company, said it will take steps to cut costs to combat weakening commodities markets, three weeks before it is expected to report its first decline in annual profit since the global financial crisis.

 "Against a backdrop of increasing costs and falling commodity prices, we continue to focus on reducing our overheads, operating costs and non-essential expenditures to ensure our assets are well positioned on their relative cost curves," Fiona Martin, a BHP spokeswoman, said on Wednesday.